distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 - Next, it will run your workload generator; when that finishes, it will stop the collection tools on all the hosts
 - Finally, the postprocessing phase will gather the data from all the remote hosts and generates `result.txt` file by running the postprocessing tools on everything

-`-- <command to run>`
+`<command-to-run>`
- It can be a script, or an executable, or a shell command
+A script, executable, or shell command to run while gathering tool data.
+Use `--` to stop processing of `pbench-user-benchmark` options if your command includes options, like `pbench-user-benchmark --config string -- fio --bs 16k`.

 **OPTIONS**
 `-C`, `--config` PATH